-New community fisheries: Four new community fisheries are now open to the public.
-They include Black Ridge Reservoir, Leigh Hill Reservoir, Millrace Park Pond and Sandy Urban Fishery.
+New community fisheries: Two new community fisheries are scheduled to open to the public in 2011: Carbon County Community Fishery and Wellsville Reservoir (Cache County).
 For a complete list of Utah's community fisheries, see the information box on page 21.